-Ekta Kapoor Teases Fans With Naagin 4 Promo; Are Krystle Dsouza & Puja Banerjee The New Naagins?
+Ekta Kapoor Teases Fans With Naagin 4 Promo; Are Krystle D'souza & Puja Banerjee The New Naagins?

 Fans Guess The New Naagin To Be Krystle D'souza

 A few of them wanted Hina Khan as one of the naagins, while a few wanted Surbhi Jyoti or Mouni Roy.
-Some of them even guessed one of the new naagins to be Krystle Dsouza.
+Some of them even guessed one of the new naagins to be Krystle D'souza.
 A user wrote, "Krystal and hina🔥🔥," another user commented, "One naagin is @krystledsouza 🙂" - (sic)

 Fan Comments